devclub-iitd/SenData/README.md

 4. Set up functionality to send multiple files at once.

 # Bugs List
-1.Blob initiation on receving with Chrome not working.
+1. Blob initiation on receving with Chrome not working.